OhioLINK: History

+In June 2017, the Department of Higher Education dissolved the eStudent Services division of OH-TECH and incorporated some staff and services into OhioLINK's portfolio.

-In October 2020, Amy Pawlowski was appointed the Executive Director of OhioLINK by the Chancellor of the Department of Higher Education Randy Gardner.
+In October 2020, Amy Pawlowski was appointed the executive director of OhioLINK by the Chancellor of the Department of Higher Education Randy Gardner.

 Libraries Connect Ohio (LCO)

 Libraries Connect Ohio (LCO) is a collaborative effort of OhioLINK and the following library organizations: